zabereznikova/docs.de-de/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-replacesymbolstore-method.md

 ms.assetid: 43257761-8cb1-4eaf-8fb5-1f3980cb66cd
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 8721f7c30061fbfd4a761bed090b761762c3c13c
+ms.openlocfilehash: 60c3537a80c39f758f46e6f2f0a5f2bcd27350b5
-ms.sourcegitcommit: 68653db98c5ea7744fd438710248935f70020dfb
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 08/22/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "69939014"
+ms.locfileid: "74445738"
 ---
 # <a name="isymunmanagedreaderreplacesymbolstore-method"></a>ISymUnmanagedReader::ReplaceSymbolStore-Methode
 Ersetzt den vorhandenen Symbolspeicher durch einen Deltasymbolspeicher.
-Diese Methode ähnelt der [UpdateSymbolStore](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-updatesymbolstore-method.md) -Methode, mit der Ausnahme, dass das angegebene Delta anstelle eines Updates als kompletter Ersatz fungiert.
+This method is similar to the [UpdateSymbolStore](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-updatesymbolstore-method.md) method, except that the given delta acts as a complete replacement rather than an update.

 > [!NOTE]
-> Sie müssen nur einen der `filename` Parameter oder `pIStream` angeben, nicht beides.
-Wenn `filename` angegeben wird, wird der Symbol Speicher mit den Symbolen in dieser Datei aktualisiert.
-Wenn `pIStream` angegeben wird, wird der Speicher mit den Daten aus der <xref:System.Runtime.InteropServices.ComTypes.IStream>aktualisiert.
+> You need specify only one of the `filename` or `pIStream` parameters, not both.
+If `filename` is specified, the symbol store will be updated with the symbols in that file.
+If `pIStream` is specified, the store will be updated with the data from the <xref:System.Runtime.InteropServices.ComTypes.IStream>.

 ## <a name="syntax"></a>Syntax